jemerson202/introjs/README.md

 [Introduction to JavaScript and Web Development](http://montanacodeschool.com/other-courses/intro-to-javascript-web-development-26501983145/) two day class offered by [Montana Code School](http://montanacodeschool.com).

-The first is from the (Fizz Buzz drinking game)[https://en.wikipedia.org/wiki/Fizz_buzz], where multiples of 3 are converted to 'Fizz', multiples of 5 to 'Buzz', and multiples of 3 and 5 are converted to 'FizzBuzz'.
+The first is from the [Fizz Buzz drinking game](https://en.wikipedia.org/wiki/Fizz_buzz), where multiples of 3 are converted to 'Fizz', multiples of 5 to 'Buzz', and multiples of 3 and 5 are converted to 'FizzBuzz'.
 You need to add to the implementation in fizzBuzz.js.
 And change the "xit" tests to "it" to activate them in fizzBuzzTest.js.